andyroiiid/voxel-game-binaries/README.md

 differently in GCC and MSVC!
 After reading their standard libraries source code, I found that they both use [the Knuth shuffle algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
 But there are [two ways](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm) (iterating from two directions) to shuffle an array, and they do not produce the same results.
+The solution was simple: I wrote my own `shuffle()`.

 # version 1